SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions

-However, only a limited number of studies investigate illusion images containing hidden patterns, which can be revealed through simple perceptual adjustments.
-Existing works \cite{rostamkhani2025illusory, qu2025hate, ding2025illusioncaptcha} mainly focus on AI-generated illusions, embedding patterns such as animals and even malicious content into realistic scenes.
-Meanwhile, another study \cite{fan2023challenging} also investigates generating non-AI-generated illusions, utilizing noisy textures to hide the patterns.
-Compared to prior studies, our dataset embeds a more challenging pattern type--character--and introduces richer variations in both background construction and hidden characters scales, better simulating the complexity of real-world illusion scenarios.
+However, only a limited number of studies investigate the hidden-pattern illusions.
+Existing works mainly focus on illusion images with simple embedding patterns \cite{rostamkhani2025illusory, ding2025illusioncaptcha, fan2023challenging} or malicious content \cite{qu2025hate}.
+Compared to prior works, our dataset embeds a more challenging pattern type--characters--and introduces richer variations in both background construction and hidden-character scales, better simulating the complexity of real-world illusion scenarios.